kdl-org/kdl/README.md

 # The KDL Document Language

-KDL is a small, pleasing document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!
+KDL is a small, pleasant document language with XML-like node semantics that looks like you're invoking a bunch of CLI commands!
 It's meant to be used both as a serialization format and a configuration language, much like JSON, YAML, or XML.
 It looks like this:

 ```kdl
 package {